yarwest/Yet-Another-Coding-Guideline/README.md

 A file that consists of purely PHP should not end with a PHP closing tag ( ```?>``` ), this is done to prevent any unintended white space after that closing tag.

 All PHP logic shall be written using an Object Orientated Approach.
 This means that there are no functions, only classes and methods.
 Functional PHP scripts belong to scriptkiddies and will harm testing, extensibility and clarity of the code in the long run.
-The code is to be indented with a single tab charachter with a width of 4 spaces.
+The code is to be indented with a single tab character with a width of 4 spaces.
 The conventions surrounding code block shall be followed regarding the position of braces.
 All variables and function names should be written in camel casing.
 Example:
 ```php
 function exampleFunction() {